huangli712/ACFlow/docs/src/man/param.md

 > This parameter specifies the grid's type for input data in imaginary axis.
 Now the ACFlow toolkit supports the following choices:
 >
 > * ftime
+> * fpart
 > * btime
-> * fpart
 > * bpart
 > * ffreq
+> * ffrag
 > * bfreq
+> * bfrag
 >
-> Here, `ftime` means fermionic and imaginary time, `btime` means bosonic and imaginary time, `ffreq` means fermionic and Matsubara frequency, and `bfreq` means bosonic and Matsubara frequency. `fpart` means fermionic and imaginary time as well, but the grid of imaginary time might be incomplete. `bpart` is similar to `fpart`, but it is for the bosonic case.
+> Here, `ftime` means fermionic and imaginary time, `btime` means bosonic and imaginary time, `ffreq` means fermionic and Matsubara frequency, and `bfreq` means bosonic and Matsubara frequency. `fpart` means fermionic and imaginary time as well, but the grid of imaginary time might be incomplete. `bpart` is similar to `fpart`, but it is for the bosonic case. `ffrag` means fermionic and Matsubara frequency as well, but the grid of Matsubara frequency might be incomplete. `bfrag` is similar to `ffrag`, but it is for the bosonic case.

 *Type:*